Bernese Rescue & Rehoming

 Funding

-All manner of sources of income are at play and all are very welcome as they mean we can make long term decisions and short term arrangements based entirely on the best thing for the dog and not have to compromise due to funding considerations.
+We also have a Rescue area at our club’s week-end events where people can come and discuss any aspect of Rescue and/or hopefully buy an item or two to help fundraise or just make a donation.
+Sometimes a larger item may be auctioned off at this event for Rescue.
+Overall a variety of sources of income are at play and all are very welcome as they mean we can continue to make long term decisions and short term arrangements based entirely on the best thing for the Bernese in question and not have to compromise due to funding considerations.

 .